RustyRoboticsBV/Rusty.ISA/ClassManual.md

+# Class Manual
+This document is intended as an explanation for the various classes in this module.

+## Cutscene Players
+Cutscene players form the core of the module.
+They are nodes that can execute cutscene programs.

+Cutscene players can be set up to start playing automatically, or only in response to being manually activated.

+## Cutscene Actors
+Cutscene actors are nodes that represend objects in the scene that are known to the cutscene players.

+Actors contain an identifier string that players use to reference the.
+This string should be unique!

+## Cutscene Triggers
+A cutscene trigger is a node that can activate a cutscene player.

+There are three types of triggers:
+- Triggers that activate if an actor enters some area.
+- Triggers that activate if the player presses some button.
+- Triggers that activate if an actor is inside some area, and the player presses some button.

+You can create child classes of the cutscene trigger, in case a more game-specific activation method is needed.

+## Cutscene Programs
+Cutscene programs represent the actual cutscenes, which can be played by the `CutscenePlayer` node.

+They are stored as CSV files with an assembly-like structure: each line represents a single instruction, where the left-most cell contains the instruction's opcode and the other cells contain the arguments (which correspond to the instruction definition's parameters).

+Cutscene players start from a `BEG` instruction, and step through the program top-to-bottom, executing each instruction as they encounter them.
+When an `END` instruction is reached, the player stops.
+`GTO` and `LAB` instructions are used to jump to skip parts of the program, or to implement loops.

+## Instruction Definitions
+You can think of instruction definitions as function declarations for the various instructions that can appear in cutscene programs.

+They contain an opcode, parameters and implementation, as well as a bunch of editor-relevant metadata that has no in-game meaning.

+## Instruction Sets
+[TODO]

+## Parameter Definitions
+[TODO]

 ## Instruction Implementations
 Each instruction definition has an implementation property.
 The cutscene module uses them to generate GDScript execution handler classes for each instruction definition at runtime.